 - Who is not recognized at all?

 - Is there a potential underlying performance issue resulting in little to no engagement?
-(Is there a need of training session?)
+(Is there a need for a training session?)

 - Are there employees who are not getting recognized but their own team?

 - Are there any managers or employees who are not rewarding and recognizing their peers/team at all?

 If your program is in line with an increase in staff retention levels, it’s a pretty good indicator that they’re doing something.